Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

-But that’s not all; below, you will learn exactly how to reuse, refill, and recycle your coffee pods.
+But that’s not all; below, you’ll learn exactly how to reuse, refill, and recycle your coffee pods.

-The coffee pods are made of aluminium and can be easily recycled, which is why so many people love the concept of these pods.
+The coffee pods are made of aluminum and can be easily recycled, which is why so many people love the concept of these pods.

 All there is left to do now is press down on the handle and press either the espresso or lungo button (depending on which pod you’ve added to the machine).